 For a fun upgrade that makes a statement, swap out one of your light fixtures for a special piece of décor.
 This deer antler chandelier brings some serious cabin vibes to this dining area, while freshly-changing leaves are styled underneath it.
-Minimal décor like the wood bowl on the table and colorful throw pillows carry the fall theme throughout the room.
+Minimal décor, like the wooden bowl on the table and colorful throw pillows, carries the fall theme throughout the room.

 Texture the Walls

 "Textured Roman clay or limewash walls offer depth—and a feeling of the warmth you thought you could only feel in an old Parisian loft," recommends Mandy Cheng of Mandy Cheng Design.
 "It is magical at all times of the day."
 Opt for textured paint to bring depth to your walls year-round with a style that's undeniably fall-inspired.

 "Traditional-style cabinetry may in part be coming back because people are stuck at home [in the colder months], and desperately want to freshen their kitchen without gutting the space—which I think is a wonderful solution," says Cheng.
 "A fresh coat of paint on your cabinets and some new, fun hardware if you have the budget, regardless of the style, will instantly make your kitchen feel on-trend."

 Style in Rich, Deep, Saturated Hues